eaglerockdude/autm-rb/_posts/2014-12-25-The-Song-Remains-the-Same.md

 family.
 At this age I am past presents, at least the physical ones.
 Been there done that.

 I have reached a decision point in my working life.
 The type I development I have done for years is fading away.
 And I realized that in order to keep doing what I really enjoy as a job I need to re-tool.
-I decided to move to Ruby and Ruby on Rails.
+I decided to move to Ruby and Ruby on Rails and NodeJS/Javascript.
 I started Tealeaf Academy and I am not looking back.
 My friends say "hey...Christmas is for kids!"..but I say...everyone enjoys Christmas.
 Wish me luck.
 {% highlight ruby linenos %}
 def say_hello_rails